 From newborns to school-age kids, local religious centers often provide childcare services to a variety of children during services and other facility events.
 Contact a local place of worship to find out what its needs are.
 If it's not accepting toy donations at the moment, there's a good chance it will be able to direct you to a reputable location that will take your donations.

 Your local social services division likely will be able to connect you with a variety of kids who would love to play with your gently used children's toys.

 Contact your local department to find out what it needs and where to bring donations.
 It also might have needs for other children's items, such as clothing and shoes.

 10. Police and Fire Departments

-Policemen and firefighters often carry small toys, usually stuffed animals, to comfort scared and/or injured children on the scene.
-These departments generally look to public for donations to provide this service.
+Police officers and firefighters often carry small toys, usually stuffed animals, to comfort scared and injured children on the scene.
+And local departments generally look to the public for donations to provide this service.

 Call your local police and fire departments to find out whether they would like some gently used toys.
 Around the holidays, departments also often serve as drop-off locations for toy, coat, and other donations.